brendanmurty/dotfiles/.atom/readme.md

 Here's how to use these settings in your own Atom installation:

 1. Install the [Fira Mono Regular](https://github.com/mozilla/Fira) font on your computer
-2. Open Atom and navigate to Settings > Packages and install the Atom packages listed in [packages.cson](packages.cson)
+2. Open Atom and navigate to Settings > Packages and install the Atom packages listed in [packages.cson](packages.cson) or [packages-minimal.cson](packages-minimal.cson)
 3. Close Atom
 4. Copy all files in this folder (besides `readme.md`, `packages.cson` and `screenshot.png`) to your *.atom* folder (`~/.atom` on Linux and Mac or `%USERPROFILE%\.atom` on Windows)
 5. Open Atom to use the new font, packages and configuration files